FE-PIRL/svere/packages/cli/README.md

 # Todos

-publish to npm or cdn
+* Add a command to publish the component to npm or cdn